 Many people have described my abilities as magical, See Michele Hanson columnist for The Guardian and also a client of mine.
 But of course, it is not magic or sleight of hand.
 My methods are based on sound highly advanced and unique behavioural and training methods.

 To put my charges into context.
 Take your car into the garage and the average labour costs are £140 an hour.
 Some charge far more.
 All they do is repair the car, I change your life.]

 See Contact for details of my phone numbers and e-mail.

-My classes normally fill up very quickly therefore it is important to book up as early if possible.
+My classes normally fill up very quickly, therefore, it is important to book up early if possible.

 We encourage children to come along if they are over 5 years of age so the pups can get used to being handled and around both adults and young children Classes cost £99.00 and are held in the Methodist Church Hall, Percy Road, Hampton Middlesex/Surrey border.